opentelekomcloud/docs-next/docs/blueprints/by-use-case/platform-engineering/crossplane/1_introduction_crossplane_provider.md

 ```

 ## ManagedResources (MR)

 A [managedResource](https://docs.crossplane.io/latest/managed-resources/managed-resources/) (`MR`) represents an external service in a Provider.
 When users create a new managed resource, the Provider reacts by creating an external resource inside the Provider’s environment.

 ### Managed resource fields

 #### Group, Kind and Version

-- Each managed resource is a unique API endpoint with their own `group`, `kind` and `version`.
-- For example the [T Cloud Provider](https://github.com/opentelekomcloud/provider-opentelekomcloud) defines the `Bucket` (OBS) kind from the group `obs.opentelekomcloud.m.crossplane.io`
+Each managed resource type is exposed through a Kubernetes API identified by its API `group`, `version`, and `kind`.
+For example, the [T Cloud Provider](https://github.com/opentelekomcloud/provider-opentelekomcloud) provides the `Bucket` managed resource for OBS in the `obs.opentelekomcloud.m.crossplane.io` API group.

 ```yaml
 apiVersion: obs.opentelekomcloud.m.crossplane.io/v1alpha1
 kind: Bucket
 ```

-#### forProvider
+#### spec.forProvider

-- The `spec.forProvider` of a managed resource maps to the parameters of the external cloud resource.
+The `spec.forProvider` field defines the desired configuration of the external cloud resource and maps to the parameters supported by the provider.
+For example, an OBS `Bucket` resource can specify parameters such as `region`, `versioning`, and other provider-specific settings in `spec.forProvider`.

-- For example, when creating a `Bucket` instance, the Provider supports defining the `region`, `versioning` and [other](https://marketplace.upbound.io/providers/opentelekomcloud/provider-opentelekomcloud/v0.9.0/resources/obs.opentelekomcloud.m.crossplane.io/Bucket/v1alpha1#doc:spec) fields here.
-- Single [source of truth](https://docs.crossplane.io/latest/managed-resources/managed-resources/#forprovider) and desired state definition.
+Crossplane treats `spec.forProvider` as the source of truth for the desired state of the managed resource.

 ```yaml
 spec: